danstudiohk/Dashboard-Design/README.md

 # Dashboard Design Guideline
-#### Here is the place to store all materials for presentation purpose. available for PPT report in excel format and Dashboard in (Qlikview/Tableau)
+Here is the place to store all materials and experience for presentation or reporting purpose.

+## Tools
+- Excel
+- PPT
+- PDT
+- Qlikview
+- Tableau
+- D3.js

 ## Principles of Visual Design for Dashboards

+> "Form follows function"

+> "Rule of 3"

+> "No 3D chart"

+>

+## Dashboard / Chart Gallery

 ## icon pack